On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase II

 Now set $A := U_{R_2+1} \supset B$ (we remark that the `extra' $1$ here is due to the fact that $\phi_{2h} = g^{\circ N}$ is a composition of $g$ with itself many times and each of these compositions with $g$ will be approximated so that we need to be able to allow for the total error which arises).
-Now $A$ depends on $R_2$ which from above does not depend on $N$.
-We may therefore make $N$ larger if needed so that if $\hat A$ is a $1$-hyperbolic neighbourhood of $A$ in the hyperbolic metric of $U$ (which implies that $\hat A = U_{R_2 +2}$), we can then fix the constant $M_1$, which for convenience we take to be greater than $1$, so that $g$ still maps $\hat A$ into a relatively compact subset of $U$ and we have
+The functions $\psi_{2h}^{-1}\left(\sqrt[N]{\frac{1}{r_{2h}}}\psi_{2h}(z)\right)$ clearly converge to the identity locally uniformly on $U$ as $N \to \infty$ (and in particular, for all sufficiently large $N$, are defined on any relatively compact subset of $U$ and map it into another relatively compact subset).